 This is the frankest money conversation you will have.
-If you are about to tie your finances to another person, you have to give up where the bodies are buried.
+If you are about to tie your finances to another person, you must disclose where the bodies are buried.
 At the very latest you want to have this conversation when you realize you could marry or move in with this person.

 Don’t spring it on them.
 A week or so ahead of time, suggest getting a bottle of wine and talking about your goals.
 This gives the other person time to get used to the idea and time for both of you to gather any documents or numbers you might need.
 Not everyone knows off the top of their heads how much they have in Betterment or how much credit card debt they have.

 Framing the conversation around goals is important.
-You share your goals, to buy a home, to retire early, to have a big family, and then you can discuss any obstacles to those goals.
-This makes it sound more like you care about your future together and less like you are either some kind of gold digger or judging a partner who may not have made the same good decisions around money that you did.
+You share your goals, to buy a home, to retire early, to pay off debt.
+Then you can discuss any obstacles to those goals.
+This makes it sound more like you care about your future together and less like you are either some kind of gold digger or judging a partner who may have made poor financial decisions.

 Keep a poker face.
 Don’t bug out your eyes when you find out your partner has $80,000 in student loan debt.
-Don’t laugh when they tell you they have nothing saved for retirement.
+Don’t laugh when they tell you they have no savings.
 If you did those things when this person got naked in front of you, you shouldn’t expect to see them naked again.

 If you do those things when they disclose things about what is a vulnerable subject for a lot of people with honesty, you shouldn’t expect them to do that again.

 This might take more than one try.
 That’s okay.
-It takes some people time to warm up and money should be an ongoing conversation throughout your relationship.
+Money should be an ongoing conversation throughout your relationship.